renboy1222/spring-boot-crud-product/README.md

   4. Print list products
   5. Numbers formatt
   6. Order by products
+  7. Add and Update photo of the products (blob)

 For more inhancement of this project go to my youtube channel.